+DISHONESTY

+Violation Action Level

+Cheating

-DISHONESTY Violation Action Level Cheating To intentionally share with another, or take from another, intellectual property for the purpose of deceit or fraud, or to take or steal intellectual property from another with or without their knowledge and present it as the student's own.
-2 Forgery Falsely and fraudulently making or altering a document, including hall passes and parent signatures.
-2 Lying To make an untrue statement with intent to deceive or to create a false or misleading impression.
-2 Plagiarism To steal and pass off the ideas or words of another as one's own, including material obtained online.
+To intentionally share with another, or take from another, intellectual property for the purpose of deceit or fraud, or to take or steal intellectual property from another with or without their knowledge and present it as the student's own.
 2

+Forgery •

+Falsely and fraudulently making or altering a document, including hall passes and parent signatures.
+2

+Lying 2

+To make an untrue statement with intent to deceive or to create a false or misleading impression.
+2

+Plagiarism •

+To steal and pass off the ideas or words of another as one's own, including material obtained online.
+2

-HARASSMENT AND THREAT, INTIMIDATION Violation Action Level Threat or Intimidation When a person indicates, by words or conduct, the intent to cause physical injury or serious damage to a person or their property, or intentionally places another person in reasonable apprehension of imminent physical injury.
+HARASSMENT AND THREAT, INTIMIDATION

+Violation Action Level

+Threat or Intimidation When a person indicates, by words or conduct, the intent to cause physical injury or serious damage to a person or their property, or intentionally places another person in reasonable apprehension of imminent physical injury.
 This may include threats or intimidation that occurs online or through a telecommunication device. (see A.R.S. § 13-1202).
+3

+Bullying

-3 Bullying Bullying is the repeated intimidation of students by the real or threatened infliction of physical, verbal, written, electronically transmitted, or emotional abuse, or through attacks on the property of another.
+Bullying is the repeated intimidation of students by the real or threatened infliction of physical, verbal, written, electronically transmitted, or emotional abuse, or through attacks on the property of another.
 It may include, but not be limited to actions such as verbal taunts, name-calling and put-downs, including ethnically based or sex or gender-based verbal put-downs, and extortion of money or possessions.
+Bullying can be physical in form (e.g., pushing, hitting, kicking, spitting, stealing); verbal (e.g., making threats, taunting, teasing, name-calling); non-verbal (e.g., text messages, email, social networking); or psychological (e.g., social exclusion, spreading rumors, manipulating social relationships).
+3

+Harassment, nonsexual

-Bullying can be physical in form (e.g., pushing, hitting, kicking, spitting, stealing); verbal (e.g., making threats, taunting, teasing, name-calling); non-verbal/ cyber-bullying (e.g., text messages, email, social networking-such as, but not limited to "Twitter"); or psychological (e.g., social exclusion, spreading rumors, manipulating social relationships).
-3 Harassment, nonsexual A person commits harassment if, with intent to harass or with knowledge that the person is harassing another person, the person: Anonymously or otherwise communicates or causes a communication with another person by verbal, electronic, mechanical, telegraphic, telephonic or written means in a manner that harasses.
-Repeatedly commits an act or acts that harass another person.
-Surveils or causes another person to surveil a person for no legitimate purpose.
-On more than one occasion makes a false report to a law enforcement, credit or social service agency. (see A.R.S. § 13-2921) Stalking-Following another person in or about a public place for no legitimate purpose after being asked to desist.
-NOTE: Bullying and Sexual Harassment are types of Harassment.
+A person commits harassment if, with intent to harass or with knowledge that the person is harassing another person, the person: 1.
+Anonymously or otherwise communicates or causes a communication with another person by verbal, electronic, mechanical, telegraphic, telephonic or written means in a manner that harasses.
+2. Follows another person in or about a public place for no legitimate purpose after being asked to desist.
+3. Repeatedly commits an act or acts that harass another person.
+4. Surveils or causes another person to surveil a person for no legitimate purpose.
+5. On more than one occasion makes a false report to a law enforcement, credit or social service agency. (see A.R.S. § 13-2921) NOTE: Bullying and Sexual Harassment are types of Harassment.
 Indicate Harassment, nonsexual if the violation is not specifically Bullying or Sexual Harassment, or if the specific type of harassment is not known.
+3

+Hazing

-3 Hazing "Hazing" means any intentional, knowing or reckless act committed by a student, whether individually or in concert with other persons, against another student, and in which both of the following apply: The act was committed in connection with an initiation into, an affiliation with or the maintenance of membership in any organization that is affiliated with an educational institution. ("Organization" means an athletic team, association, order, society, corps, cooperative, club or other similar group that is affiliated with the school and whose membership consists primarily of students enrolled at the school.)
-The act contributes a substantial risk of potential physical injury, mental harm or degradation or causes physical injury, mental harm or personal degradation. (see A.R.S. § 15-2301) 3 Administrators may treat incidents of hazing at a Level 4 as appropriate to the situation, and in conjunction with the Department of Student Equity and Intervention
+"Hazing" means any intentional, knowing or reckless act committed by a student, whether individually or in concert with other persons, against another student, and in which both of the following apply: 1.
+The act was committed in connection with an initiation into, an affiliation with or the maintenance of membership in any organization that is affiliated with an educational institution. ("Organization" means an athletic team, association, order, society, corps, cooperative, club or other similar group that is affiliated with the school and whose membership consists primarily of students enrolled at the school.).
+2. The act contributes a substantial risk of potential physical injury, mental harm or degradation or causes physical injury, mental harm or personal degradation. (see A.R.S. § 15-2301) 3